Compare ETS

 There are currently no specific phases for the Chinese national ETS.

 The cap is the sum of the bottom-up total allowance allocation to all individual covered entities.
-The cap is adjusted according to the actual production levels.
+It is adjusted according to the actual production levels.

-Power (including combined heat and power, as well as captive power plants of other sectors), steel, cement, and aluminum smelter.
+Power (including combined heat and power, as well as captive power plants of other sectors), steel, cement, and aluminium smelter.

 The scope is expected to be gradually expanded to cover other sectors: petrochemicals, chemicals, flat glass, copper smelter, paper, and aviation.
 Entities in these sectors have MRV obligation since 2015.